Wan Chai District: Diversity

 Today Wan Chai is sometimes described as the heart of the city, representing the epitome of the Hong Kong lifestyle – it has a well-established arts centre, the large exhibition and conference complexes, luxury apartments, five-star and non-five-star hotels, shopping malls, metropolitan office towers and a large government building cluster.
 It has a multitude of home decoration shops, bars and Mahjong centres.
 Wan Chai District houses a mosque, as well as cemeteries for several different faiths.
 Five minutes away from the noisy polluted streets is Bowen Drive, popular for jogging and walking by politicians, movie stars, and government officials.

 Entertainment and shopping

-The numerous bars and strip joints in the red-light district part of Wan Chai are popular with tourists and visiting US sailors.
-Within this Fenwick Pier hosted the only McDonald's that served alcohol in Hong Kong until 2004; its replacement is an up-market restaurant.
+There are numerous bars and strip joints in the red-light district part of Wan Chai catering to tourists.
+Within this Fenwick Pier the Fleet Arcade hosted the only McDonald's that served alcohol and pizza in Hong Kong until 2004 when it was closed; its replacement was an up-market restaurant.
+Benches of the McDonald's were however left behind at the lobby of the arcade.

+Fenwick Pier was landlocked since 2016 following reclamation by the government, and was closed and handed back to the government on 11 February 2022, with a new fire station to be built on the land of where the arcade stood.
+Prior to the handover of Hong Kong, Fenwick pier was regularly visited by vessels, with numbers ranging from 37 to 99 annually.

 Johnston Road and Queen's Road East are the two major streets in the area.
 Export clothing shops line Johnston and Luard Roads predominantly.
 Queen's Road East has many stores selling Chinese style wooden furniture.

-Spring Garden Lane and Tai Wo Street are lined with stalls selling for vegetables, fruit and household items.
+Spring Garden Lane and Tai Wo Street are lined with stalls selling vegetables, fruit and household items.

 Tai Yuen Street specialises in toys in stalls and shops.

 Lee Tung Street was in the 2010s converted into a Lee Tung Avenue zone of luxurious residential apartments, shopping, restaurants and bars.

-Hotels

-Hotels in Wan Chai District include: